For decades the need for reducing carbon emissions has been known. Now, we have reached the point of emergency.

 A swift transition to zero emissions across every sector requires urgent work in the area of transport.
 Electric vehicle batteries have the added bonus of being able to stabilise the grid during peak demand.

 - All governments to replace their transport fleets with electric vehicles.

 - Roll out a nationally coordinated electric vehicle charging network.

 - Remove the luxury tax from electric vehicles.

-- High speed rail from Melbourne to Brisbane.
+- Provide high-speed rail from Melbourne to Brisbane.

 - Facilitate financing for purchase of electric vehicles, based on savings accrued.

 - Continue to invest in green hydrogen and other zero emissions liquid fuels as a potential future zero emissions heavy vehicle and flight fuel.